-Have no fear; there is still time to get your training on track for great results this spring and summer.
+Are you behind in your training for a big goal event?
+Did you miss out on some important workouts or get sick in the past few months and get off-track?
+Have no fear; there is still time to get your training on track for great results.
 It will take some discipline and some work, but your best season is still within reach.
 Here are some tips for making it happen:

 Be Consistent: When your fitness is on schedule or ahead of schedule you have more ‘wiggle room’ for missing workouts and being a little haphazard with training.
 When you’re trying to make up for lost time you don’t have that luxury.
 Be protective of your training time and get out there even when the weather’s iffy.
 It’s better to shorten a workout or transition an interval workout into an aerobic endurance workout than to skip it altogether.

 Avoid Caloric Overcompensation: One of the easiest ways to lose a few pounds is to keep your caloric intake relatively constant as you increase the intensity and/or volume of your training.
-Obviously there’s a limit to how feasible or beneficial this will be, and in the long run you’ll need to balance out your caloric intake and energy expenditure.
-In the short term, though, let the increased training workload create a small energy imbalance to help you shed those last few pounds of winter weight.
-An important component of this is avoiding the temptation to gorge yourself on sports nutrition products during workouts and in post-workout meals.
+Once you know from workout quality that you are taking in enough energy to support your increased workload, then reduce caloric intake to create a deficit.
+If you do both at the same time it is easy to inadvertently undercut your energy intake to the point you hinder training progress.
+In the short term, let the increased training workload create a small energy imbalance to help you shed a pounds.
+An important component of this is avoiding the temptation to gorge on big post-workout meals – even after long rides!

 Schedule a Training Camp: Whether you create it yourself or come to a CTS Camp, scheduling a long weekend or weeklong training camp gives you a focused block of training to work into your training schedule.
 More than that, it’s also a great learning opportunity so you can take your skills to a new level, learn to train with power, etc.